peterlydiard/mini-synth/README.md

 Changing the voice causes a note to be played several times in response to each parameter that changes.
 Guizero seems to respond to the program writing new slider values in the same way as when the user manually moves the slider.

-The Model class has copies of some parameters that are in the Voice class.
+The Model class has copies of some parameters that are in the Controller class.
 This may be unecessary.

-The view and model objects read voice parameters directly from the controller object.
-Is this bad practice?
+The view and model objects read parameters directly from the controller object.
+This would make thorough testing of those modules more difficult as they rely on 'hidden' inputs.

 Variables called key and semitone often refer to the same data.
 This is confusing.